Five Ways to Improve Your Warehouse P&L

 Partnering for Success

-One of the best ways to improve a warehouse’s P&L is by partnering with an expert that understands the people, processes, technology and analytics required to run that operation like a well-oiled machine.
-Taking this step will not only improve a facility’s P&L, but it will also allow your organization to focus on your core business —versus putting too much time, effort and investment into running their warehousing, distribution and fulfillment operations.
+One of the best ways to improve operational P&L is by partnering with an expert that understands the people, processes, technology and analytics required to run that operation like a well-oiled machine.
+Taking this step will not only improve a facility’s P&L, but it will also allow the organization to focus on its core business —versus putting too much time, effort and investment into running the internal logistics operations.

-“There’s no denying that material handling and warehousing directly supports and impacts a company’s core business,” says Wisdom.
+“There’s no denying that material handling and internal logistics directly support and impact a manufacturer's core business,” says Wisdom.
 “However, if you can’t definitively show that these areas are positively affecting your P&L, there’s a good chance they aren’t.
-Instead, it’s likely your warehouse is simply sustaining or even negatively affecting your bottom line.”
+Instead, it’s likely your operation is simply sustaining or even negatively affecting your bottom line.”